rysonw/rysonw/README.md

 A Hawaii Air National Guardsman with a passion for software development!
 I am a rising sophmore at Oregon State University.

+I am a current candidate in the prestigous Microsoft Software and Systems Academy Program where I am building software around C# and the .NET Framework.

 I love learning new things!
 I try to keep up with all the new tech through YouTube and books.

 Currently looking for SWE Internship opportunities!
 Let's Connect!